 As soon as students are placed on conditional enrollment (CE) following poor academic performance (below 2.00 term GPA) in a particular semester or for academic conduct reasons, they are apprised of their CE status, along with their faculty advisor(s), their athletic coach(es) (if applicable), and key administrators and support staff across campus (from academic advising to the registrar, the dean of student development, and student accessibility and support services).

 They are also apprised of their CE conditions, which limit their academic course load to 2.00 units* and require attendance of all class meetings.
 Most importantly, they are assigned a CE advisor, who is generally a member of the academic affairs or student affairs divisions.

-Note: Students who exhibit extremely poor academic performance (significantly below 2.00 term GPA) are subject to being advised or required to withdraw.
+Note: Students who exhibit extremely poor academic performance (significantly below 2.00 term GPA) are subject to being advised to withdraw or suspended from the College.

 At the start of their CE semester, students are expected to communicate with their faculty advisor to discuss their course selections, so that they take a reasonable course load that balances academic and non-academic demands.
 Students should pay close attention to their CE conditions so that they do not overextend themselves in terms of units. *Any exceptions for course loads beyond 2.00 units should be discussed with and approved by their faculty advisor (and if necessary, the Dean for Academic Advising and Support).